-I called for a permanent tax cut coupled with spending reductions to stimulate the economy and relieve hard-pressed middle income taxpayers.
+I called for a permanent tax cut, coupled with spending reductions, to stimulate the economy and relieve hard-pressed middle income taxpayers.
 Your personal exemption must be raised from \$750 to \$1,000.

-The other party's platform talks about tax reform, but there's one big problem -- their own Congress won't act.
+The other party's platform talks about tax reform, but there is one big problem -- their own Congress won't act.

-I called for reasonable, constitutional restrictions on court ordered busing of school children.

-The other party's platform concedes that busing should be a "last resort"; but there's the same problem -- their own Congress won't act.
+I called for reasonable Constitutional restrictions on court ordered busing of school children, but the other party's platform concedes that busing should be a last resort.
+But their's is the same problem -- their own Congress won't act.

 I called for a major overhaul of criminal laws to crack down on crime and illegal drugs.

-The other party's platform deplores America's \$90 billion cost of crime; there's the problem again -- their own Congress won't act.
+The other party's platform deplores America's \$80 billion cost of crime.
+There is the problem again -- their own Congress won't act.

-The other party's platform talks about a strong defense; now here's the other side of the problem -- their own Congress did act.
-They slashed \$50 billion from our national defense needs in the past decade.
+The other party's platform talks about a strong defense.
+Now, here is the other side of the problem -- their own Congress did act.
+They slashed \$50 billion from our national defense needs in the last ten years.

-My friends, Washington is not the problem -- their Congress is the problem.

-You know the President of the United States is not a magician who can wave a wand, or sign a paper that will instantly end a war, cure a recession or make a bureaucracy disappear.
-A President has immense powers under the Constitution, but all of them ultimately come from the American people, and their mandate to him.
+My friends, Washington is not the problem, their Congress is the problem.
+You know, the President of the United States is not a magician who can wave a wand or sign a paper that will instantly win a war or cure a recession or make bureaucracy disappear.
+The President has immense powers under the Constitution, but all of them ultimately come from the American people and their mandate to him.